 Osman, A., Thrasher, J. F., Cayir, E., Hardin, J. W., Perez-Hernandez, R., & Froeliger, B. (2016).
 Depressive symptoms and responses to cigarette pack warning labels among Mexican smokers.
 Health Psychology, 35(5), 442-453. https://doi.org/10.1037/hea0000298

 Burke, M.P., Martini, L.H., Cayir, E., Grafton, H.H., and Meade, R.L.
 (2016).
 Severity ofhousehold food insecurity is positively associated with mental disorders among children andadolescents in the United States.
 The Journal of Nutrition, 146(1), 2019-2026. https://doi.org/10.3945/jn.116.232298

 Cayir, E., Sevencan, F., and Ozvaris, S.B.
 (2010).
 Violence exposure among visually handicappedwomen.
 Health and Society, 20(4), 22-27.

 Sevencan, F., Cayir, E., & Uner, S. (2010).
 Burnout status of interns and associated factors.
 Cahiers de sociologie et de demographie medicales, 50(4), 501-515.

 Ivashkevich, O., Hilﬁnger Messias, D.K., Soltani, S.N., & Cayir, E. (2017).
 Mapping social and gender inequalities: An analysis of art and new media work created by adolescent girls in a juvenile arbitration program.
-In M. Capous-Desyllas & K. Morgain (Eds.), Creating social change through creativity: Anti-oppressive arts-based research methodologies (pp. 151-170).
-London, UK: Palgrave McMillan
+In M. Capous-Desyllas & K. Morgain (Eds.), Creating social change through creativity: Anti-oppressive arts-based research methodologies ( ed., pp. 151-170).
+Palgrave McMillan